 Depending on the type of throat cancer and how far it has spread, you may be treated with one or a combination of therapies.

 Our skilled surgeons are experts at performing surgery for patients with throat cancer.
 Revolutionary new technologies in robotics and laser surgery have ushered in a new era of throat cancer surgery.
 Our surgeons have the most advanced equipment and technology to perform advanced surgeries such as the following:

-Minimally invasive or endoscopic surgery: This new technique allows surgeons to remove whole tumors through the mouth, without incisions and little or no change in speech and swallowing function.
+Minimally invasive or endoscopic surgery: This technique allows surgeons to remove whole tumors through the mouth, without external incisions and limited change in speech and swallowing function.

 Transoral Robotic Surgery (TORS): Robotic-assisted surgery offers the advantages of computer technology, specialized surgical instruments and advanced three-dimensional imaging.
 This device has made it possible to have a “two-handed cancer surgery” with 3D vision in small spaces without making large incisions to reach the tumor.
-At MD Anderson, the da Vinci® Surgical System is the latest addition to our surgical tools for head and neck cancer.
+At MD Anderson, the da Vinci® Surgical System is the latest addition to our surgical tools for head and neck cancer, particularly in the oropharynx.

 Chemotherapy may be used to shrink a tumor before surgery or kill lingering cancer cells after surgery and/or radiation treatment.
 A combination of chemotherapy and radiation therapy may be used as a primary treatment for patients with larger tumors or those who cannot tolerate surgery.

 Immunotherapy is a very promising new form of drug treatment for cancers that stimulates the body’s own immune system to attack cancer cells.